EasyUni logo

 Moreover, embracing Bahasa Melayu offers insights into the country’s diverse culture, traditions, and customary practices.

-Other than the academic world, understanding the language can be beneficial for you - from ordering food, shopping at local markets, building connections, and asking for help from the Malaysian people.
+Other than the academic world, understanding the language can be beneficial for you - ordering food, shopping at local markets, building connections, and asking for help from the Malaysian people.

 So, take your time to learn and understand Bahasa Melayu, and you will find yourself comfortably leading your educational journey in Malaysia.